jorinvo/me/pages/posts/2026-03-22-building-taleshape.md

 ## Current Status

 That initial consulting client turn into my first customer so from the beginning I was building Shaper **driven by needs of actual users**.
-And half a year later I was lucky that another company I work with in the past was also interested in this embedded analytics solution and after a **proof of concept** they quickly became my second customer.
+And half a year later I was lucky that another company I worked with in the past was also interested in this embedded analytics solution and after a **proof of concept** they quickly became my second customer.
 So my work kept being driven by customer feedback and real use cases.

 Then eventually I had to get the word out and start **finding customers** beyond the lucky start.
 So I open sourced Shaper, built a website, documentation, started blogging and getting the word out.
 I saw clear interest in the open source tool I built and Shaper is now actively used by more companies than I even know about.